Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 The quality of light and surfaces around plants influences the mind as much as the chosen species.
 Soft halos, absorbent materials, and a sober palette extend the calming effect.

-• Light : warm bulbs 2700–3000 K, indirect lighting (light wall/sheer curtain).
+• Light: warm bulbs 2700–3000 K, indirect lighting (light wall/curtain).
+For more, see our light and humidity guide.

-• Palette : medium greens, beiges, terracotta, stone gray ; avoid harsh contrasts.
+• Palette: medium greens, beiges, terracotta, stone gray; avoid harsh contrasts.

 6. Green rituals: gestures that refocus